 and climbed Everest than have rowed the Atlantic solo.

-Attending a United World College is a lot like rowing an ocean:
+Attending a UWC is like rowing an ocean:

-it shows our human potential is much larger, and the world is much smaller than many commonly believe.
+and the world much smaller, than many commonly believe

 UWC pushes students beyond their comfort and into a world of deep transformation: a world where peace is possible, where humans are far more alike than different, and by working together, we can achieve anything.
 Repaying the gifts Terence received through his UWC experience would be impossible, but through the UWC Challenge he intends to pay them forward.